SCHOOL OPENING CELEBRATION

 MANGO TREES PLANTED

 The day following the school’s opening celebration, which started out sunny and bright, several mango trees were planted on the campus grounds.
 The holes were dug and ready for planting, when the skies opened up once again, filling the holes with water.
 Nevertheless, the planting went on!
-It will be wonderful to have the fruit of these trees as another source of good nutrition for the school children.
+It will be wonderful to have these trees’ fruit as another source of good nutrition for the school children.

 IN MEMORY OF NANCY WRIGHT: